DOE-NCI-MOSSAIC/FrESCO/paper/paper.md

 models, and (3) scoring and evaluating trained models.
 Provided within the code repository are three model architectures to classify text data:

-1.  the multi-task convolutional neural network of [@alawad2020automatic],
+1.  the multi-task convolutional neural network (MTCNN) of [@alawad2020automatic],

 2.  the hierarchical self-attention network (HiSAN) described